Louisa May Alcott’s Short Story, ‘What the Swallows Did’

 0:00

 One of the most fundamental needs of an person, especially one in a community, is truth.
 An individual must center his life around this virtue, so that he can live honestly and meaningfully impact his small world.
-The most influential and meaningful life is one which upholds truthfulness, especially in the community.
+The most influential and meaningful life is one that upholds truthfulness, especially in the community.

 A young man lazily lies in a barn, mourning the loss of his wife and child.
 After they died, his perpetual state of gloom deters everyone from approaching him.